The listings featured on this site are from companies from which this site receives compensation. Read the

 Food Wastage: 60+ Important Stats and Facts

-Food wastage is a global problem, and we all have a part to play in reducing it.
-As consumers, we throw away too much food.
-But much of our produce is wasted even before entering our supermarkets or homes.
+Food wastage is a global issue that demands our attention, and each of us can make a difference in reducing it.
+As consumers, we often throw away excessive amounts of food, and so much of our food supply goes to waste even before it reaches our supermarkets or homes.

 Food Wastage at a Glance